The Unified Namespace (UNS) in Manufacturing

 2. Define your data architecture

-A well-defined data architecture includes a blueprint for how your factory data is organized and managed.
-This includes how data is published, transformed, stored and accessed by different users in the UNS.
-The blueprint also includes a definition of standardized data models that can be applied to plants and factories.
+A prerequisite for the successful implementation of the Unified Namespace (UNS) in the manufacturing industry is the definition of a standardized data architecture.
+This includes a blueprint on how factory data is organized and managed. defining how data is published, transformed, stored and accessed by different users in the UNS.
+The blueprint also includes the definition of a data model that describes the representation of OT systems in the broker.
 A data model is an abstract archetype for describing the properties of real objects (e.g. machines, test benches) and their relationship to each other.
 It essentially defines the structure of the data (e.g. how data is received or displayed in an application).
 Defining a common data model can be challenging because you may not yet have a complete picture of all the use cases in your factories.
 Therefore:

 1. Use general standards as a basis (e.g. ISA95, OPC UA Companions, specifications from consortia)

-Identify the most important OT/IT systems that need to be integrated into the UNS.
+Identify the most important and relevant OT/IT systems for integration into the UNS.
 Examples include PLCs, sensors, SCADA, historians, databases, MES and ERP systems.
-Also determine the key stakeholders who need to access these resources (e.g. business users, data analysts).
+Also determine the key stakeholders who are responsible for the systems or need to access these resources (e.g. business users, data analysts).
+Involve the stakeholders in the project.

 4. Define your infrastructure

 Prioritize potential use cases based on their cost-benefit ratio to define a pilot use case.
-Monitor and review your pilot use case with regard to your data management goals.
+Monitor and review your pilot use case with regard to your data management goals from point 1.

 Summary